Deus-corp/cks-runtime/ROADMAP.md

 - Plugin independence
 - Semantic authority of CKS Core

 CKS Runtime shall never become a second semantic engine.
 CKS Core remains the single source of semantic truth.

+The roadmap may evolve as the specifications mature and the sweeper/agent ecosystem grows.